basicallydan/danhough.com/_posts/2015-10-05-farewell-korea.markdown

 But we had other things in mind too, and found new activities.
 I was surprised at how little I was offended by the Calico Cat Café, where the felines seemed quite well looked after and happy, and the Japanese customers were extremely respectful.
 We also found the mythical place where wax food is born, and took in, as I said earlier, another cooking lesson.
 Elli and I also found ourselves extremely taken by a Japanese arcade game which seems to be everwhere, called Taiko Drum Master.

-Our holiday in Korea and Japan was a resounding success: I got to enjoy being tour guide in one or two places, but we had a lot of new experiences, too.
+Our holiday in Korea and Japan was a resounding success: I got to enjoy being tour guide in one or two places, but we had a lot of new experiences, too; too many to fit in this post without it becoming far too long.

 Apart from all the new tourist stuff, though, the best thing about being in Korea and Japan with my friends and my girlfriend was simply being with them again.
 I'd missed them more than I'd known, and in many ways it was just like any other holiday we'd been on before: great meals, great nights out and great company.
 We could've been anywhere in the world, except that in my opinion, in Korea the food is better than anywhere in the world.